iann0036/tabd/README.md

-# Tab'd - AI-Assisted Code Tracking for VS Code
+# Tab'd

-Track and visualize your code editing patterns with Tab'd - a VS Code extension that monitors AI-assisted coding, copy-paste operations, and manual edits to help you understand how your code evolves.
+Bring transparency to modern development with Tab'd - a VS Code extension that tracks and visualizes AI-assisted coding, copy-paste operations, and manual edits.
+Help your team understand code authorship and maintain accountability in an era of AI-powered development, while gaining insights into your own coding patterns.

 >**Note:** This extension is in active development.
 Please [raise an issue](https://github.com/iann0036/tabd/issues) if you experience any problems.